blogs.sanpreetsingh.com

 • “I’m getting defensive.
 Let me restart.”

 • “I care about this.
-I don’t want us to go toxic.”
+I do not want us to go toxic.”

-Given the evidence linking partner phubbing to lower satisfaction and closeness, don’t aim for “no phones ever.”
-Aim for protected connection windows
+Do not aim for “no phones ever.”
+Aim for protected connection windows.

 Try: